 All of the roles are created to be of use for your website, however, some can do more than others.

 WordPress roles divide into two main types – default roles with pre-defined access possibilities, and custom roles, whose accessibility fully depends on your specific preferences.
-The second type of role can be used with dedicated WordPress plugins.
+The second type of role can be used with WordPress plugins.
 All pre-made WordPress roles are (from the one with the fewest capabilities to the one with unlimited access): Subscriber, Contributor, Author, Editor, and Administrator:

 - The Subscriber is a role that stays at the base of the hierarchy.
 It is the one with the most limitations in WordPress.
 Usually, it is taken by your fellow website visitors who wish to interact with your website.
 Subscribers can only change their profile info and leave comments in the forum sections.